-Jujubes are decidious trees and, California, can reach heights between 20 and 30 feet tall.
+Jujubes are deciduous trees and, in California, can reach heights between 20 and 30 feet tall.
 They are naturally drooping and offer a graceful, ornamental look to your landscape as well as providing shade and habit for birds.
-The branches are thorny with most cultivars, though virtually spineless varities exist, like the Lang (seen to the right).
-Additionally, the lang is more upright with a narrower crown than other varities.
-It also makes an excellent pollenator for other cultivars of the species.
+The branches are thorny with most cultivars, though virtually spineless varieties exist, like the Lang (seen to the right).
+Additionally, the lang is more upright with a narrower crown than other varieties.
+It also makes an excellent pollinator for other cultivars of the species.

 Lang and Li jujubes most outstanding quality is their tolerance for low water conditions.
 While some regular watering is required to improve fruiting, the tree will live through long periods of drought with minimal watering.
 Additionally, while jujubes grow best in sandy, well-drained soil, they can grow in most soil types and require little to no fertilizer.

 ***For best results and maximum potential, Li and Lang Jujubes should be planted together, as they are pollinizers for each other.
 Plant the two trees approximately 10 to 15 feet apart in full sun.
 If soil quality is very poor, heavy, or lacks drainage, amend the soil around the root ball with an organic, clay-busting compost or soil mix.

 *** Jujubes are not available in the 2022 season. ***